 🔄 Bidirectional processing

-🕵️♂️ Masked language modeling
+🕵️♂️ Masked Speech Modeling

-🚀 Training and customization of BERT
+🚀 Training and adaptation of BERT

-📚 Pre-training
+📚 Pre-Training

-🌍 Areas of application of BERT
+🌍 Application areas of BERT

 Text classification